Keawepoepoe

 Keawepoepoe was the son and keiki aliʻi (prince or child of a chief) of aliʻi nui (great noble or king) Lonoikahaupu and aliʻi nui wahine (great noblewoman or queen) Kalanikauleleiaiwi who became father of the royal twins, Kamanawa and Kameʻeiamoku.
-He is a descendant of Kamehamehanui-ai'luau, ruler of Maui.

 He was born sometime in the 1700s and was the youngest child of his mother, who was also the wife and half sister of Keaweʻīkekahialiʻiokamoku.
 His name means; "round Keawe".
 Due to his high rank from both parents as well as his father's status as a Kauaian Lono priest, Keawepoepoe was given the kapu o pahenakalani (the prostrating kapu).
 His lineage through his mother makes him a descendant of Haloa through Keakealanikane.

 Birth and early life

 Lonoikahaupu, who had peacefully inherited the western side of Kauai as ruler, had embarked on a tour of the islands along with a huge entourage of double hulled canoes carrying musicians, dancers as well as the monarch's main navigator, priest, astrologer and an entire retinue of attendants.
 He may have visited Oahu, Molokai and Maui and then set off to visit the Island of Hawaii, which was ruled by Keaweʻīkekahialiʻiokamoku and his half sister Kalanikauleleiaiwi.
 Lonoikahaupu was entertained with festivities and amusements for weeks by the royal couple of Hawaii Island.
 During this period Kalanikauleleiaiwi became captivated with the Kauaian ruler and took him as one of her recognized husbands.
 From this union Keawepoepoe was born.
 He was the youngest child and possibly his mother's favorite.
 As he grew he was considered a handsome young man who charmed many young women.

 As the son of Kalanikauleleiaiwi and Lonoikahaupu, monarch's of several kingdoms between them, Keawepoepoe was an aliʻi (noble) of Hawaii, Maui, Oahu and Kauai.
-As well being the an aliʻi nui (great king or supreme monarch) Lonoikahaupu was a kahuna (priest) of the order of Lono (order of Nahulu or Holoa'e), one of two priestly orders, Kū (Kuali'i or Kauali'i) being the other.
+As well being the aliʻi nui (great king or supreme monarch) Lonoikahaupu was a kahuna (priest) of the order of Lono (order of Nahulu or Holoa'e), one of two priestly orders, Kū (Kuali'i or Kauali'i) being the other.
 Through this union Keawepoepoe received the kapu o pahenakalani (the prostrating kapu) which is how the Hawaii aliʻi received the kapu (a religious code of conduct) called the kapu moe.
 In the Hawaiian language Keawepoepoe translates as; "round Keawe".